TomasHubelbauer/svg-screencast/readme.md

 of screenshots, but I wonder what could be done to make it also usable in real- time screenshot streaming.

-#### Add a *Make test case* button to the web app to download before and after
+#### Add a *Make test case* button to the Inspector to download before and after

 This button will download the before and after screenshot and the JSON with the regions which can then be copied to a directory in `test` and becomes a test case.
 This will be useful to debug the frames which have patches which overlap for some reason.

-#### Add support for running in the browser using `canvas` instead of `patch`

-Unless `patch` already has a `canvas` backend to use in the browser?

 #### Add a mode to the demo app UI to load a video, extract frames and generate

-Combined with making this run in the browser, this feature would allow generating SVG screencast from video files.
+Add multiple scripts to the browser generator application and make one of them load a video file from the user and then extract its frames and feed them to the algorithm to convert a video to a screencast through the frames - screenshots.

 This will work best for screen recordings where it could beat GIF at lower size and better quality, especially if we account for the GZIP compression of the SVG in transit.

 #### Fix the last screenshot generating broken in the Electron `demo` app

 It won't preview correctly in VS Code and Sharp crashes parsing it.
 It probably doesn't serialize fast enough to disk as the Electron process exits.

+#### Do some research on comparison with GIF size accounting for GZIP and none

+#### Compare the SVG size where each style preceeds its patches and collected

+Currently we place a `style` element before each frame's patches.
+What if we instead collected all the rules in a single stylesheet at the end?
+It would block the playback until the whole file is loaded (but do we play now while it is loading?) but might decrease the file size.